rmnavr/wy/README.md

 * Forbid unmatched hy brackets and unmatched double-quotas
   > currently parser may behave unexpectedly when those are found
 * Add shebang line recognition

+I consider current transpilation speed reasonable, so increasing performance is of low priority.
+> On my 2020 year laptop, transpiling 300 LOC wy-file requires
+> ~1s of hy/py-startup time and ~0.5s of transpilation time.
+> Meh, but reasonable.

 <!-- __________________________________________________________________________/ }}}1 -->